flag-UK

 Giant’s Causeway

 Northern Ireland’s Giant’s Causeway [below, left] is the big attraction, a little over an hour away, and generally offered as an excursion.
-The piles of black rocks disappearing into the sea are spectacular and a great spot for a selfie but there’s more – the clifftop walk from the car park and then a path down to the beach are just as invigorating.
+The piles of black rocks disappearing into the sea are spectacular and a great spot for a selfie, but there’s more – the clifftop walk from the car park and then a path down to the beach are just as invigorating.
 And there’s a massive visitor centre with films and shopping.

 – READ MORE: Complete guide to Cunard’s newest ship Queen Anne